I’m a highly sensitive introvert.

 Why detaching from work emotionally… works

-By detaching emotions from certain aspects of my business, I’m allowing myself to think objectively, serve others better and sustain my business while keeping my wellbeing in mind.
+By detaching emotions from certain aspects of your work, You’re allowing yourself to think objectively, serve others better and sustain your business while keeping your wellbeing in mind.

 It helps you serve others better

-When it comes to whatever you’re doing, the likelihood is that your work is in the service of other people.
+When it comes to whatever you’re doing, the likelihood is, your work is in service of other people.

 By detaching your emotional sense of self from your work, you’re able to put others first and serve them better.

 It makes selling easier